drunkbot/drunkbot.github.io/_projects/6_project.md

     </div>
 </div>
 <div class="caption">
-    Left is autonomous patrolling and right is priority control.
+    Left shows the diagram of autonomous patrolling and on the right shows the narrow path that two robots got stuck.
 </div>

 <div class="row">